What is the use case for the Custom Client Auth Token?

 Store the private key that is created in your application securely.

 Login to the Hydrogen dev portal and upload the public key that is created under “API Keys & Whitelists” in the settings dropdown on the top right.
+All line breaks and spaces will be trimmed after submission.

 To authenticate the user, simply sign the following payload using your private key.
 See example code for the language of your choice on our documentation here.